developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 ## Considerations

-We have discussed one of the common pattern of working in a team environment and collaborating on the codebase, while increasing the efficiency of the processes and reducing the frictions by employing the powers of the modern technologies and tools.
+We have discussed one of the common patterns of working in a team environment and collaborating on the codebase, while increasing the efficiency of the processes and reducing the frictions by employing the powers of the modern technologies and tools.